danieledapo/danieledapo.github.io/content/post/buzz.md

 The difficult part of ray tracing is in writing an efficient `shoot_ray` function.
-Conceptually, all it does is to find the closest intersection (if any) between the ray and the objects in the scene and then according to which object it hit and its material it returns the color.
+Conceptually, all it does is to find the closest intersection (if any) between the ray and the objects in the scene and then according to which object it hit and its material it calculates the color of the pixel.

 ## Materials